KeppyMarbles/Keppys-Editor-Tools/README.md

 https://github.com/KeppyMarbles/Keppys-Editor-Tools/assets/147150384/53107a87-8438-4e11-9a09-1b23cda31fa2

 CSX and DIF files are paired by having the same name and folder.
-So, if you have `test.dif` in `interiors_mbp/custom`, just have `test.csx` also in `interiors_mbp/custom`.
+So, if you want to reconvert an interior that uses `test.dif` in `interiors_mbp/custom`, just have `test.csx` also in `interiors_mbp/custom`.

 ## Not supported features